The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Copies of Transcripts from Other Institutions

 - Academic documents from another institution reflect a student’s academic record at that institution at a particular time (like a snapshot) and might be incomplete.
-The record may have been augmented or changed by the issuing institution after the time of receipt by Medaille College.
+The record may have been augmented or changed by the issuing institution after the time of receipt by Medaille University.

 - Current, complete, accurate, and official student records are issued by the original institution.
 It is a common practice that entities receiving and reviewing academic documents should always reference official academic documents, not copies.